 The classic German soft drink known as Apfelschorle, or apple spritzer!
-Served in every German restaurant, Apfelschorle has been a popular drink for decades and is quick and easy to make.
+Served in every German restaurant, this has been a popular drink for decades and couldn’t be simpler to make!
+Fruity, refreshing, and simply delightful!

 Growing up in Stuttgart Germany, Apfelschorle was a staple every time we ate out.
 My Oma and Opa would order their Pilsner or Hofbräu but for my brother and I and for my parents, Apfelschorle was standard.
 Sweet but not overly sweet and refreshing from the carbonation, it was always a welcome accompaniment to every meal.
 And of course not being pure apple juice it’s also lower in calories – score!